Skip to main content

 Monceau Castle, locally known as Château de Monceau-sur-Sambre, lies in a municipal park in the town of Monceau-sur-Sambre, in the province of Hainaut in the Wallonia region in Belgium.

 Monceau Castle was first mentioned in the 14th century when it belonged to Othon VI of Trazegnies.
-In 1443 Anne de Trazegnies inherited the castle as sole heir of the Trazegnies family.
-As she was married to Arnould de Hamal, Lord of Elderen, the castle passed on into his family.
+In 1443, Anne de Trazegnies inherited the castle as the sole heir of the Trazegnies family.
+Since she was married to Arnould de Hamal, Lord of Elderen, the castle passed into his family.

-Around 1510 the castle was modernized by Jean de Hamal.
-The oldest parts of the present castle date back to that time.
-In the second half of the 16th century the castle was severely damaged by French troops but later rebuilt by Guillaume de Hamal in 1607.
+Around 1510, the castle was modernized by Jean de Hamal.
+The oldest parts of the current castle date back to that period.
+In the second half of the 16th century, the castle was heavily damaged by French troops but was later rebuilt by Guillaume de Hamal in 1607.

-Anne-Florence de Hamal, who became owner of the castle through her first marriage, married Pierre-Eugène de Gavre, Marquis d'Aiseau, in 1651.
-And thus Monceau Castle came into the De Gavre family who inhabited the castle until 1832.
+Anne-Florence de Hamal, who became the owner of the castle through her first marriage, married Pierre-Eugène de Gavre, Marquis d'Aiseau, in 1651.
+Thus, Monceau Castle came into the De Gavre family, who inhabited it until 1832.

-It is said that in 1655 Monceau Castle was visited by Louis XIV of France.
-During their possession of the castle the De Gavre family made many changes to it, giving it its present appearance.
+It is said that in 1655, Monceau Castle was visited by Louis XIV of France.
+During their ownership, the De Gavre family made many changes to it, giving it its current appearance.

-In 1832 the castle went, through inheritance, to Marie-Aloyse, Countess of Egger.
+In 1832, the castle passed through inheritance to Marie-Aloyse, Countess of Egger.
 She left it to a nephew in 1864, who sold it in 1866 to Baron Jules-Jean Houtart.
-Houtart renovated the castle and his family lived here until 1936.
-After that, it was acquired by the local community.
+He renovated the castle, and his family lived there until 1936.
+Afterward, it was acquired by the local community.

-At present Monceau Castle is used for cultural activities, so its interior can not be visited.
+Today, Monceau Castle is used as a conference center and is usually not open to the public.
 The surrounding park is freely accessible.
 A nice castle.

 Gallery